pkuzan/aws-basics/lab/aws-basics.md

 ```
 mvn install
 ```
-If you have been successful, a file named ${your-sid}-aws-basics.zip will be created in the target folder.
+If you have been successful, a file named ${your-username}-aws-basics.zip will be created in the target folder.

 #### Copy zip file to S3
 We will now upload the zip file to the code S3 bucket.